Arrowsmith Blog

 “She was reading before kindergarten—how can she be falling behind in high school?”

-These are the kinds of questions parents and educators often ask when a once high-achieving, gifted learner begins to falter.
+These are the kinds of questions parents and educators often ask when a once capable, even high-achieving learner, begins to falter.
 The shift can be startling—what once came easily now takes effort.
 Tasks that used to energize begin to overwhelm.
 Confidence declines.
 Anxiety creeps in.
 And perhaps most frustratingly, nothing seems obviously “wrong.”

 But here’s what’s often missed: Early success doesn’t always mean lifelong readiness.